Lombra/elite-api-docs/docs/Other Events.md

 Parameters:

-- Type: The type fo destination being dropped into
+- Type: The type of destination being dropped into
 - Threat: threat level
 - MarketID: (Optional)The market id of the destination if dropping at a market